retorquere/zotero-cite-columns/README.md

 # Usage

 You will need to create a CSL style with some special characteristics for this extension to work.
-You can use the [visual CSL editor](https://editor.citationstyles.org/visualEditor/) to create it; a base style can be found [here]().
+You can use the [visual CSL editor](https://editor.citationstyles.org/visualEditor/) to create it; a base style can be found [here](https://raw.githubusercontent.com/retorquere/zotero-cite-columns/master/zotero-cite-columns.csl).

 This style must have:

 * `/style/info/id` must be `http://www.zotero.org/styles/zotero-cite-columns`
 * `/style/citation/layout` must have a single child element, which must be a `group`.
-This group must have a delimiter set which will not appear in the output.
-I use `|`.
 * `/style/citation/layout/group` must have only `text` children of type `macro`

 You must copy this style to the zotero data directory (see Preferences - Advanced - Files and Folders for its location) and must be named `zotero-cite-columns.csl`.